 Doctors can see a pneumothorax on chest x-ray or ultrasound

 Doctors usually place a tube in your chest to drain the air

 A pneumothorax is caused by a tear or injury to the membrane around your lung.
 This can happen from:

 Weakening in a small area of your lung (this most often happens in tall men under age 40 who smoke)

 A long-term lung problem such as COPD Chronic Obstructive Pulmonary Disease (COPD) COPD is a disease in your lungs that makes it hard to breathe.
 It's hard to push air out of your lungs.
 Difficulty pushing air out is called chronic airflow obstruction.
-Smoking cigarettes is... read more , cystic fibrosis Cystic Fibrosis Cystic fibrosis is a disease people are born with.
-It makes body fluids thick and sticky.
-These sticky fluids clog up the lungs, digestive system, and many other organs.
-Children have many health... read more , asthma Asthma Asthma is a condition in which the breathing passages (airways) in your lungs get narrow.
+Smoking cigarettes is... read more (chronic obstructive pulmonary disease), cystic fibrosis Cystic Fibrosis Cystic fibrosis is a disease that is passed down through families (a hereditary disease).
+It makes fluids in your lungs, digestive system, and many other organs thick and sticky.
+Children with... read more , asthma Asthma Asthma is a condition in which the breathing passages (airways) in your lungs get narrow.
 When the airways are narrow, it's hard to breathe.
-Breathing often makes a squeaky musical sound called... read more , or tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a common, serious infection caused by bacteria called Mycobacterium tuberculosis.
-TB affects millions of people worldwide, particularly in developing countries TB is spread... read more
+Breathing often makes a squeaky sound called wheezing... read more , or tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a common, serious infection caused by bacteria called Mycobacterium tuberculosis.
+TB affects millions of people worldwide, particularly in low-resource countries... read more

 Pressure damage from a breathing machine

 Symptoms of a pneumothorax depend on how much air enters the pleural space and how much of your lung collapses.
 Symptoms may happen suddenly or slowly.
 You may have: